 Time tracking is at the very heart of Hubstaff.
 We also focus on providing monitoring tools so you can gain an in-depth understanding of what your team is working on, should you want that information.

 Your team can download the Hubstaff app here (this will always be the latest and greatest version of our software).
 They’ll be able to download the version compatible with Mac, Windows and Linux.
-We also have an iOS app in beta that utilizes GPS monitoring.
+We also have iOS and Android apps that utilize GPS tracking and geofencing technology.

 Automatic Time Tracking